 Why don’t people tip in Japan?

-Tipping in Japan isn’t customary, it’s not something that’s normal in Japan.
+Tipping culture in Japan isn’t customary, it’s not something that’s normal in Japan.
 The Japanese have the highest standards when it comes to providing a service.
 And they do it because of their determination towards their job – which is to say that, they don’t feel the need to accept extra payment in the form of tips to feel appreciated.
 In fact, many locals take it as an insult when tipped.
 All you have to do is be polite and thank them for their services.
 Also, Japanese people are paid fair wages so they don’t feel the need for the extra cash.

 Is it rude to tip in Japan?

-As a general rule, you do not tip in Japan.
+As a general rule, tipping in Japan is not accepted.
 But there are few exceptions and there’s a certain way of doing it.
 Taking money out of your wallet or purse and handing it to the staff directly is considered as an insult.

 The Japanese are hardworking people and do not expect a tip and in most cases will politely refuse the tip as well.
-So don’t take it personally when a waiter (or waitress) refuses your tip at a restaurant – it’s just not a part of the culture here!
+So don’t take it personally when a waiter (or waitress) refuses your tip at a restaurant – tipping in Japan is just not a part of the Japanese culture!

-However, like I already mentioned, there are exceptions.
+However, like I already mentioned, there are exceptions to tipping in Japan.
 There are a few situations where it might seem appropriate to tip (but if you’re not sure then better not).
-Tipping in Japan has unambiguous, conventional, and unspoken rules – there’s no written document listing rules to tipping in Japan – rather it’s something imbibed in the Japanese culture, which is also why it’s tricky.
+Tipping rules in Japan are unambiguous, conventional, and unspoken – there are no written document listing rules to tipping in Japan – rather it’s something imbibed in the Japanese culture, which is also why it’s tricky.

 Tipping your tour guide may be accepted and he might accept it with gratitude.
 Same way if you’re staying at a high-end ryokan or even a budgeted one and ask for a special service – then tipping may not be taken as an offense, as long as you tip before the service is provided and not after.

 When tipping in Japan, put clean bills in a decorative envelope and hand it over to the person with both your hands and bow your head slightly.
 You can do this to show your extra appreciation.
 Alternatively, if you prepare ahead of time you can bring a small token from your own country and I’m sure your tour guide will accept it happily!